Firefly Aerospace, Inc. research snapshot

 FLY AI Stock Analysis

-FLY AI stock analysis currently reads Firefly Aerospace as a young space infrastructure company with flight-proven Alpha launch vehicle, a historic Moon landing via Blue Ghost, growing NASA contract wins, and a path toward medium-lift capability through Eclipse.
-The business has real operating proof, but earnings remain deeply negative, the stock trades 44% below its August 2025 IPO price, and near-term survival depends on capital markets and government contract execution.
-This page uses scenario ranges and source checks, not a certain stock price prediction, and is for informational use only.
+FLY AI stock analysis reads Firefly Aerospace as a young space infrastructure company with a flight-proven Alpha launch vehicle, the first commercial Moon landing via Blue Ghost, a growing NASA contract base, and a recent move into medium-lift capability through the Space-ng acquisition.
+Revenue is growing fast, but the business is still deeply unprofitable, the stock trades roughly 49% below its August 2025 IPO price, and near-term outcomes depend on government contract execution and capital markets.
+This page uses scenario ranges and source checks, not a certain price prediction, and is for informational use only as of the August 3, 2026 data cutoff.

 Current price